copperdogma/ai-feed-consolidator/docs/database-design.md

 ```

 ### Indexing Strategy
-1. Primary lookup by external_id for Feedly synchronization
+1. Primary lookup by source_id and source_type
 2. Date-based indexes for cleanup and sorting
 3. Compound indexes for common query patterns
 4. Partial indexes for saved items